ebmdatalab/registry_scrapers_parsers/README.md

 * Jupyter notebooks are used for prototyping, development, and testing however the notebooks are shared alongside the paired Jupytext file as a script.

 * Not all scrapers will work cross-platform at the moment.
+See notes.

 ## Progress by registry